hadifar/tweetegram/README.md

 # Tweetegram

-In this tutorial we create a simple app that send your tweet into your telegram channel.
-At the end of tutorial you will be able to:
+In this tutorial, we will create a simple app that send your tweets in your telegram channel.
+We will cover the following things:

-1. Familar with tweepy (famous library for usign twitter API)
+1. We will get familar with tweepy (famous library for twitter API)
-2. Learn how to use twitter Stream API
+2. We will learn how to use twitter Stream API
-3. Familar with Telegram Core API
+3. We will learn how to use Telegram Core API
-4. Make http request in telegram
+4. We will how to connect telegram bot to twitter API

 ---